gresm/FreshIDE-dracula/INSTALL.md

    ![image](https://github.com/user-attachments/assets/c30c7a94-e713-482d-8fbb-4c5cd610c158)

-#### Installing Dracula patch.

-Themes only work for code area, if you want to have the whole FreshIDE in the colors of Dracula, you need to apply patches and reassemble the IDE.
-1. TBD
-2. TODO
-3. FIXME
-4. Boom!
-It's working ✨
+#### More than syntax higlighting?
+Creating a drak Dracula theme for the whole program would require extensive paching of the source code, as currently FreshIDE doesn't use the new GUI library (``freshlib``), but rather win32 API calls, which doesn't support theming, but if someone succesfully does it, please let me know.
+Otherwise, you need to wait for Fresh IDE v3 to be released.